abigailmurphy/hollywood-sql-ui/README.md

 ![Screenshot of first open](images/enterUser.png)

-And here are the results of the query.
+And here are the results of which motion pictures "wildy@fb.com" has liked.

 ![Screenshot of first open](images/UserResults.png)